takanory/slides/20200905pycontw/PITCHME.md

   * The event was open to guest participation, and some people went from guests to new staff.
 * We regularly publish our activities on the blog to get interested in event management
 * We created an operation manual and made it reusable
+* As a result, I think we've been able to renew the event team

 +++?image=20200510pyconhk/images/pyconjp-manual.png&size=auto 100%